Table of Contents

 How Much Can a Small Audience Actually Make?

-Even if you monetize small audience numbers – 100 to 1,000 fans – you can generate $1,000 to $12,000 per month depending on the monetization model and price point.
-The gap between models is enormous – ads pay pennies while a paid community pays dollars per fan.
+A small audience of 100 to 1,000 fans can generate $1,000 to $12,000 per month depending on the monetization model and price point.
+The gap between models is enormous — ads pay pennies per fan while a paid community pays dollars.
+At scale, the stream you pick determines whether you earn rent money or a full-time income.

 Here is how the math breaks down at different audience sizes: